HerrPaule/OSCuino/README.md

-OSCuino
+OSCuino Examples
 =======

-Examples for using OSCuino with Pure Data &amp; Max/MSP
+Examples for using OSCuino with Pure Data, Max/MSP & TouchOSC